contourpy/contourpy/docs/user_guide/line_type.rst

    lines = cont_gen.lines(2)
    c = 'C0'
    renderer.lines(lines, cont_gen.line_type, linewidth=2, color=c, start_point_color=c)
-   renderer.grid(x, y)
+   renderer.grid(x, y, color="gray", alpha=0.2)
    renderer.z_values(x, y, z, color="C2")
    renderer.title("Contour lines at z=2")
    renderer.show()

 For the ``z`` values shown in green text, two contour lines are returned at ``z=2``:

-   * A closed line loop that is entirely within the domain and consists of 5 points, the last point is the same as the first.
+- A closed line loop that is entirely within the domain and consists of 5 points, the last point is the same as the first.
-   * An open line strip that starts and ends on boundaries of the domain and consists of 2 points.
+- An open line strip that starts and ends on boundaries of the domain and consists of 2 points.

 .. note::